billgewrgoulas/Bus-Transit/README.md

 ## Architecture

 At a glance the application follows the 3-tier architecture.
 For the presentation tier we use Angular, for the logic tier we use Nest.js and for the data tier we use postreSQL.
-The architecture is shown bellow.
+The architecture is shown below.
 OTP belongs to the logic tier.